LukeShortCloud/rootpages/markdown/ansible.md

 Hello world from {{ domain_name }}!
 ```

-Varialbes from other hosts or groups can also be refereneced.
+Varialbes from other hosts or groups can also be referenced.

 * Syntax:
 ```